 - Butter also plays an important role in the taste and texture of these eggless sugar cookies.
 Always make sure to use good quality butter for the cookies as it will really have an impact on the taste.

 - I prefer to use salted butter and add in a little bit of extra salt in mixing the cookie dough.
 Using unsalted butter is fine too, just make sure to increase the amount of salt added into the cookie batter.

-- Also, these eggless sugar cookies are made with icing sugar instead of normal granulated sugar or castor sugar.
+- Also, these eggless sugar cookies are made with powdered sugar (icing sugar) instead of normal granulated sugar or castor sugar.
 Icing sugar tends to clump so it is always a good idea to sift it first before adding it to the butter for creaming.
 This is to avoid lumps of sugar in the cookies.